DejanJoksimovic/jsScript/README.md

   //We now have the correct input - we can manipulate the node here }
 ```
+* event delegation: adding event listener to parrent will propagate
+* adding event listener to element will add event listener to all the children (event delagation)
+* process of delegation execution is event bubbling
+* difference between target and currentTarget, target is the thing that is clicked, and currentTarget is where you attached eventListener (these two can be different because delegation for example)
+*
 * ES6 modules: Named exports, Default exports, Imports are hoisted
 * ES6 new functionalities: constants, arrow functions, parameter default values, string interpolation, property shorthand ({x, y} instead of {x:x, y:y}), destructuring (var { op, lhs, rhs } = getASTNode()), class
 * DRY – Don’t Repeat Yourself